So, you want to work in Norway…..

 - You’re supposed to go to the police within seven days, but if there are no available appointments, it’s just whenever you can get one.
 This stressed me out because I had been there for a month and thought I had to go to the police station within the first week.
 And I tried to…. lol.
 They just sent me on my way.
 To get an appointment, find the police station in the district you live in and email to ask for one.
 I think for some of the stations you can book online too.

 - Getting answers from anyone on the phone is extremely difficult in my experience.
 I had better luck emailing UDI because the people who answer their phone do not seem very helpful.
+It takes a while for them to reply to emails though.
 Also, calling the Norwegian embassy or the Canadian embassy (in Oslo), is useless.
 I was desperate for answers, because I was leaving so soon and was rather stressed out, but only UDI can really help you.

 - Even if your application is in process, you can still be in Norway for three months.
 This was what I was worried about.
 I thought I was going to be sent back at customs because my flight home was over three months away, and I had not yet been approved for the permit.
 It was fine, I just told customs I would be there for 90 days unless I was approved for the visa I applied for.